 This is a semi-autobiographical story set during the Afghanistan War.

 There is a lot to unpack in this historical fiction novel. if your teen is reading this, we suggest you read it as well.
 This is a heavy story and they should have someone to talk with about it.

-Afghani culture and the impact of the fighting is one set of discussions, but most of the discussion will most likely center around specific events and how the characters reactived to them individually and with each other.
-Relationship dynamics - the caste system, father-son relationships - also are key discussion points.
+Afghani culture and the impact of the fighting is one set of discussions, but most of the discussion will most likely center around specific events and how the characters reacted to them individually and with each other.
+Relationship dynamics - the caste system, father-son relationships - are also key discussion points.

 16 and Up

 Teen STAR Review Team, Be the Star You Are!™ .
 Reviewer ages: 16, 17.
 Teen Student Volunteer, reviewers' ages 16, 17, 42

 Borrow.
 Powerful, but not a book you'll keep to read again.